-As a TSX-V listed Corporation, the Corporation is required to have an audit committee for the purpose of monitoring and enhancing the quality of the financial information disclosed by the Corporation.
+The Corporation is required under Canadian securities legislation to have an audit committee for the purpose of monitoring and enhancing the quality of the financial information disclosed by the Corporation.
 The Audit Committee charter (the "Charter") is attached as Appendix "C" hereto.